Naoto Matsukura

 Naoto Matsukura (松倉直人, Matsukura Naoto) is a Japanese radio-controlled car racer from Edogawa, Tokyo.
-He has won five IFMAR World Championship titles as well as five top qualifier titles.
+He has won seven IFMAR World Championship titles (4x 1:12, 2x 200mm nitro, 1x 1:10 touring) as well as five top qualifier titles.
 He has also won 24 JMRCA All-Japan Championship titles.
 Until the end of 2014, Matsukura drove for Yokomo.
-At the beginning of 2015 he signed up to drive for Tamiya and Kyosho.
+At the beginning of 2015 he signed up to drive for Tamiya and Kyosho..
+Currently he races for Infinity which he used to win the 200mm touring in 2018 and 2026.

 Biography

 Matsukura won his first national championship race at the age of 12 in 2004.
 At 15, was the youngest driver to win the IFMAR Worlds in 2008.
 In total, he has won 25 JMRCA All-Japan Championship titles including: